Media Releases

 MEDIA RELEASE

-d Wyoming Highway Patrol officers assisted the fire crews with keeping traffic out of the area or moving along Interstate 90.
-Wyoming Regional EMS responded to standby for civilian and firefighter safety.
+Sheridan Police Department (SPD) officers assisted the fire crew with evacuating adjacent businesses, keeping bystanders out of the hazard zone, and providing traffic control.
+Wyoming Regional EMS (WREMS) ambulances responded to standby for civilian and firefighter safety.
+Goose Valley Fire Department responded to provide additional personnel.

-The fire was brought under control quickly and the crews transitioned to checking for extension of fire into adjacent areas of the building.
-Fire crews conducted a search of the main floor to confirm there were no other occupants or pets still inside, finding no one.
+and the crew transitioned to checking for extension of fire into adjacent areas of the business as well as checking the adjacent businesses.
+Fire crews conducted a search of the main fire area to confirm there were no other occupants inside, finding no one.
 The building was systematically ventilated and overhauled to remove all residual smoke, heat, and the potential for rekindle.

 Change Your Clock, Change Your Battery